boomcamp/WP-custom-loop-demo/README.md

-Download and paste `mytheme` into your `wp-content/themes/` then activate.
+Clone and paste `mytheme` into your `wp-content/themes/` then activate.